internetarchive/sandcrawler/sql/stats/README.md

 Failed ingest by terminal status code:

     SELECT ingest_type, terminal_status_code, COUNT(*) FROM ingest_file_result WHERE hit = false GROUP BY ingest_type, terminal_status_code ORDER BY COUNT DESC LIMIT 50;

-## Fatcat Files

-Count of PDF files that GROBID processed and matched to a release (via glutton), but no PDF in `fatcat_file`:

-    SELECT COUNT(*) as total_count, COUNT(DISTINCT grobid.fatcat_release) as release_count
-    FROM grobid
-    LEFT JOIN fatcat_file ON grobid.sha1hex = fatcat_file.sha1hex
-    WHERE fatcat_file.sha1hex IS NULL
-      AND grobid.fatcat_release IS NOT NULL;